slab/quill/docs/docs/configuration.md

 Default: `document.body`

-DOM Element, or a CSS selector for a DOM Element, within which the editor's ui elements (i.e. tooltips, etc.) should be confined.
+DOM Element or a CSS selector for a DOM Element, within which the editor's ui elements (i.e. tooltips, etc.) should be confined.
 Currently, it only considers left and right boundaries.

 #### debug